 Takeda Pharmaceutical Company is the leading global biotechnology company focused on serving people with rare diseases.
-Founded in 1986, they quickly innovated drug development programs on behalf of patients dealing with challenging conditions.
-Ultimately, their purpose is to enable people with life-altering conditions to lead better lives.
-With this history of innovation to take on the toughest tests, it’s no surprise that their IT organization faces business challenges head on as well.
+Founded in 1986, they quickly innovated drug development programs on behalf of patients dealing with challenging conditions in order to help them lead better lives.

 - Fusion Middleware: WebLogic, SOA, OSB, ADF, BPM, MS, MDS